marcoguerri/libll/README.md

 ### libads ###
 libads implements commonly used data structures and algorithms.

-This following data structures are supported:
+The following data structures are supported:

   * Doubly linked list
   * Max-heap and min-heap